top of page

 Take a regular look at the hoses connected to your washing machines, dishwashers, and refrigerators.

-Over time, these hoses can crack, bulge, or leak, especially if they’ve been in use for years.
-If a hose looks worn out or feels brittle, replace it before it bursts.
-It’s a good idea to swap them out every few years just to stay ahead of problems.
+Over time, these hoses can crack or weaken, especially if they’ve been in use for years.
+If a hose looks worn or feels brittle, replace it before it bursts.

 Keep an Eye on Water Bills